Skip to main content

 Overview

 Weaviate creates indexes to search the vector space for your collection.
-By default, the vector index is an Hierarchical Navigable Small World (HNSW) index which includes the vector as well as a graph structure.
-HNSW indexes allow fast vector searches while maintaining excellent recall, but they can be expensive to use as they are stored in memory.
+The default vector index is a Hierarchical Navigable Small World (HNSW) index.
+This data structure includes the vectors as well as an index graph.
+HNSW indexes allow fast vector searches while maintaining excellent recall, but they can be expensive to use because they are stored in RAM memory.

+Updating the default index configuration settings can result in significant cost savings and even performance improvements.
 In many cases, you can use compression or a different index type to change the way Weaviate stores and searches your data, and still maintain high levels of recall.
-Updating the default settings can result in significant cost savings and performance improvements.

 This page discusses compression algorithms.
 For more on indexes, see Vector indexing.